Tadashi Inuzuka

-Early years
+Early life and education

 In 1977, Senator Inuzuka graduated from Rikkyo University in Tokyo, Japan where he obtained a bachelor's degree in Business Administration.
 He also obtained an MBA from University of Dallas Graduate School of Management.

 Before entering the political sphere, Inuzuka worked for the ALC publishing company.
 To this day, writing remains a great passion and in June 2010, he published his first book 脱主権国家への挑戦 about his political experience and policy.

-Career
+Business career

-Inuzuka is the president of a Japan-Hawaii based hotel & real-estate company and has also opened and operated restaurants in Tokyo.
+Inuzuka is the president of a Japan-Hawaii based hotel and real-estate company; he has also opened and operated restaurants in Tokyo.

 Most recently, he ran the Okushiga-Kogen Ski Resort in Nagano.

-Inuzuka is also a founding member of Doctor's of the World Japan.
+Inuzuka is also a founding member of Doctors of the World Japan.

-Politics
+Political career

 In 2000, Inuzuka was selected as a candidate by the Democratic Party of Japan to run for a seat in the House of Representative from the Nagasaki constituency.
 In 2004, he was elected to the House of Councillors (equivalent to the Senate in the United States) in the National Diet of Japan.
 His campaign goals were 1) to ensure that Japan ratify the International Criminal Court (ICC) 2) to advocate for those still suffering from the atomic bomb's radioactive effects 3) that Nagasaki focus on reinvesting in the local community's businesses as opposed to building wasteful infrastructure.
 Inuzuka argues that long run effects of inefficient construction projects are detrimental as they only solve the short term unemployment problem instead of creating a long-term sustainable solution that reinvesting in local businesses can provide.
 He has suggested that the government provide a "Nagasaki Fund"—a microfinance mechanism to invest in small businesses so that the local community may grow together.
 The unemployment rate will go down as the private sector regains its economic foothold through effective micro financing.

-Placing human security in the center of his policy scheme, Inuzuka aims to build a new post-cold war framework for global peace and security.
+Placing human security in the center of his policy scheme, Inuzuka aims to build a new post-Cold War framework for global peace and security.
 Accordingly, he has thrived in his campaign for Japan's accession to the International Criminal Court or ICC.
 After three years of aggressive campaigning in the Diet, Inuzuka managed to become one of the leading forces behind Japan's accession to the ICC on July 17, 2007, incidentally on the World Day for International Justice, exactly nine years from the adoption of the Rome Statute of the International Criminal Court.

 Following his success in the ICC campaign, Inuzuka is now a strong advocate for the establishment of the proposed UN Emergency Peace Service or UNEPS, which is a permanent emergency response service designed to supplement the U.N.’s capacity to provide stability, peace, and relief in humanitarian crisis situations.
 Being a strong advocate for peace and stability, Inuzuka supports the central idea of UNEPS that it will be composed of willing individuals who work directly under the auspices of the Security Council and not of military troops from contributing states.